bausano/hunt/README.md

+**DEPRECATED** in favour of [Minecraft implementation](https://github.com/bausano/predator-prey-pursuit).

-# Hunt
+# Prey-predator pursuit
 A simple game designed to train reinforcement learning agents.
-The server exports endpoint for a actor to join the game.
-The input to this endpoint is actors TCP address on which they listen to game updates.
+The server exports endpoint for an actor to join the game.
+The input to this endpoint is actors UDP address on which they listen to game updates.

 An actor can send payload to another endpoint with updates to their direction vectors.